-Cboe Europe offers 59 indices across 18 markets, including single country and regional indices, that provide a cost-effective solution for market participants looking for real-time, high quality index data.
+Cboe Europe Indices offers indices across 18 markets, including single country and regional indices, that provide a cost-effective solution for market participants looking for real-time, high quality index data.

 All Cboe Europe indices have the same rules, methodology, and pricing and corporate action data – making them ideal for precise comparison, trading and trend analysis